PokemonGoMap/RocketMap/docs/scanning-method/speed-scheduler.md

 To use Speed Scheduler, always put -speed in the command line or set `speed-scan` in your config file.

-Please note: Speed Scheduler does not work for gym only scanning.
+Speed Scheduler is optomized for scanning for Pokemon so it does not work well for gym/pokestop only scanning.
+If you are interested in scanning for just gyms/pokestops consider using Hex Scheduler.

 ## Commands and configs